cooper-a/simclr-efficient-models/README.md

 pip install numpy
 pip install pandas
 ```

-## Description
-This repository contains the code for the final project of SYDE 572.
-The goal of this project is to implement a self-supervised contrastive learning algorithm and apply it with smaller more efficient model architectures.
-The code is based on the [SimCLR](https://arxiv.org/abs/2002.05709) paper.

 ## Dataset
 `CIFAR10` dataset is used in this repo, the dataset will be downloaded into `data` directory by `PyTorch` automatically.